sanatanonline/ml/README.md

     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── plot  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py

 --------